The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 Here we have weights of similar objects in Kg (X1) and Pound (X2).
 If we use both of these variables, they will convey similar information.
 So, it would make sense to use only one variable.
 We can convert the data from 2D (X1 and X2) to 1D (Y1) as shown below:

-Similarly, we can reduce p dimensions of the data into a subset of k dimensions (k<<n).
+Similarly, we can reduce the p dimensions of the data into a subset of k dimensions (k<<n).
 This is called dimensionality reduction.

-2. Why is Dimensionality Reduction required?
+2. Why are Dimensionality Reduction Techniques Required?

 Here are some of the benefits of applying dimensionality reduction to a dataset:

 • It helps in visualizing data.
-As discussed earlier, it is very difficult to visualize data in higher dimensions so reducing our space to 2D or 3D may allow us to plot and observe patterns more clearly
+As discussed earlier, it is very difficult to visualize data in higher dimensions, so reducing our space to 2D or 3D may allow us to plot and observe patterns more clearly

 3. Common Dimensionality Reduction Techniques